Package insert / prescribing information

 Patients should be informed of the following information before initiating therapy with an NSAID and periodically during the course of ongoing therapy.
 Patients should also be encouraged to read the NSAID Medication Guide that accompanies each prescription dispensed.

-• Ibuprofen Tablets, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS and TEN, which may result in hospitalization and even death.
+- Ibuprofen Tablets, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS and TEN, which may result in hospitalization and even death.
 Although serious skin reactions may occur without warning, patients should be alert for the signs and symptoms of skin rash and blisters, fever, or other signs of hypersensitivity such as itching, and should ask for medical advice when observing any indicative sign or symptoms.
-Patients should be advised to stop the drug immediately if they develop any type of rash and contact their physicians as soon as possible.

 Advise patients to be alert for the symptoms of congestive heart failure including shortness of breath, unexplained weight gain, or edema and to contact their healthcare provider if such symptoms occur (see WARNINGS).

 - Patients should be informed of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness and "flu-like" symptoms).
 If these occur, patients should be instructed to stop therapy and seek immediate medical therapy.